Adding MX records to Bluehost

 These instructions are for users who purchased their domain on Bluehost and would like to change their mail records (MX) so they can send and receive mail with Fastmail.

 Changing your MX records is the best option for users who have a website on their domain hosted with another service.
-For users who do not have a website hosted at their domain, switching nameservers is usually a better option.
+For users who do not have a website hosted at their domain, switching nameservers to Fastmail is usually a better option.

 This guide covers three steps to setting up your domain: